isaac-ahlgren/de10-beginning-guide/0_intro.md

 This guide will primarily be about installing and using the development toolchain in Linux.
 My guide has been tested on Ubuntu 22.04 and Arch Linux.
-The guide will be split into 2 seperate parts: Simulation and Synthesis.
 We will first design a small little verilog design and simulate it's functionality using ModelSim.
 We will then synthesize the design and flash it onto the DE10-Lite FPGA to see our design in action.
 Because this is supposed to be beginner friendly, I will be explaining as much of the verilog syntax as possible during my examples.